11 Easy Exercises for Ankylosing Spondylitis to Improve Joint Stiffness

 1. First, sit comfortably with your back straight.

 3. Next, bend your neck to the right side and hold for a few seconds before bringing it back to the center again.
-This exercise is known as the neck bending exercise.
+This exercise is known as the neck-bending exercise.

-Apart from the neck bending exercise, there is also a neck rotation exercise that you can perform.
+Apart from the neck-bending exercise, there is also a neck rotation exercise that you can perform.

 It is important to alternate between both exercises, repeating each 10 to 15 times in a single session.
 Begin with the neck bending exercise and repeat it 10 to 15 times before moving on to the neck rotation exercise.
-This exercise routine can help alleviate the symptoms of ankylosing spondylitis and improve your overall neck flexibility.

 There is a range of shoulder mobility exercises that you can learn by just looking at these figures.